Hornsby, New South Wales: History

 Residential growth in the area was left to private developers, who acquired land both east and west of the railway station.
 Realizing that working class housing tended to be close to railway stations, the developers aimed at providing the middle classes with quality housing further from the station, in areas with views.
 One of the first purchasers of land in the area was Annie Roberts, wife of Oscar Garibaldi Roberts, who became one of the first councilors in the Hornsby Shire.
 Having acquired a property in Rosemead Road, the Roberts family built "Mount Errington", a spectacular mansion in the Arts and Crafts style, now heritage-listed.

 The Roberts family later acquired twelve blocks of land, which were then sub-divided into twenty-three blocks and offered for sale as the Roberts Mount Errington Sub-division.
 The area proceeded to grow as a prestige housing estate, featuring a number of houses in the Federation style.
 One of them was Birklands, a heritage-listed, Federation house built in 1902 in Dural Street.
 The house was originally built for Louis Spier Roberts and his wife Elizabeth, and stayed with the Roberts family until 1938.

 The Hornsby Shire Council was established in 1906.
 In 1961, the Westfield Hornsby shopping mall opened, making it one of the first suburbs in Sydney with a modern-style shopping centre.
 A competing shopping centre, Northgate, opened in 1979 but was eventually bought by Westfield.
 In late 1999, the two sites were amalgamated when the original Westfield was demolished and Northgate was renovated to create the new Westfield Hornsby which opened in November 2001.

+In the years following World War II, Hornsby saw rapid suburbanisation and population growth, driven by Sydney's expanding suburban development.
+The area, previously known for its rural and semi-rural character, began to see more residential housing developments.
+This transformation was part of the broader trend in Sydney, where suburban sprawl increased as people moved out of the crowded city centre.
+Its transport infrastructure also improved and the development of the rail network played a key role, with Hornsby station becoming a major interchange for commuters travelling to Sydney.
+The construction of the Pacific Highway and later the M1 motorway, opened in 1955, made road travel through the suburb more convenient.

+In October 2022, the painting of vibrant street art in the Dural Lane area of Hornsby was completed.

+Today, Hornsby is a bustling local centre, with a blend of residential, commercial and recreational spaces.
+The area retains its significant natural beauty, in closeness to the nearby Ku-ring-gai Chase National Park.